 Ability: Key

-In the Basic Syntax chapter, we already covered two out of four abilities: Drop and Copy.
-They affect the behavior of a value in a scope and are not directly related to storage.
-Now it is time to cover the key ability, which allows a struct to be stored.
+In the Move Basics chapter, we covered two of the four abilities - Drop and Copy.
+They affect the behavior of a value within a scope, and are not related to storage.
+Now it is time to cover the key ability - the ability that allows a struct to become a unit of storage.

-Historically, the key ability was created to mark a type as a key in storage.
-A type with the key ability could be stored at the top level in global storage and could be owned by an account or address.
+Historically, the key ability was created to mark a type as a key in global storage.
+A type with the key ability could be stored at the top level and could be owned by an account or address.
 With the introduction of the Object Model, the key ability became the defining ability for objects.

-Later in the book, we will refer to any struct with the key ability as an Object.
+Throughout the book, we refer to any struct with the key ability as an object.

 Object Definition